 What are the symptoms in kids specifically?

 Limited reports of children with COVID-19 have described mild, cold-like symptoms, such as fever, runny nose and cough.
-At least one child exhibited gastrointestinal symptoms (vomiting and diarrhea).
-Although severe complications (acute respiratory distress syndrome, septic shock) have been reported, they appear to be uncommon.
+A couple of children exhibited gastrointestinal symptoms (vomiting and diarrhea).
+Furthermore, children tend to have skin changes or rashes.
+Although severe complications (acute respiratory distress syndrome, septic shock) have been reported, they appear to be more uncommon in children.

 If you’re pregnant or breastfeeding: The Centers for Disease Control and Prevention (CDC) in the US state that it’s still unknown whether a pregnant woman with COVID-19 can transmit coronavirus to her fetus or newborn.
 However, in the limited recent case series of infants born to mothers with COVID-19 published in the peer-reviewed literature, none of the infants have tested positive for the virus that causes COVID-19.
 Additionally, virus was not detected in samples of amniotic fluid or breast milk.

 The following communities have an elevated risk of exposure to the virus: